jmgirard/jmgirard/README.md

 ## :computer: Software Projects:
 - [circumplex][circumplex] - This is a stable R package for analyzing and visualizing circular data.
 - [lordicon][lordicon] - This is a stable Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML.
+- [embedpdf][embedpdf] - This is a stable Quarto extension for embedding PDF files in HTML.
 - [CARMA][carma] - This is a stable (but approaching end-of-life) software for collecting continuous media annotations.
 - [DARMA][darma] - This is a stable (but approaching end-of-life) software for collecting continuous two-dimensional media annotations.
 - [mReliability][mreliability] - This is a stable (but approaching end-of-life) set of MATLAB functions for estimating inter-rater reliability.